AlbinoLoaf/DistributedSystems-HW/README.md

 # DistributedSystems-HW
-To run the program Run the following commands in three seperate terminal.
+To run the program Run the following commands in three separate terminals.

 `go run .
 0`